csantanapr/knative-kind/README.md

     - role: control-plane
       image: kindest/node:v1.19.1
       extraPortMappings:
-      - containerPort: 31080 # expose port 31380 of the node to port 80 on the host, later to be use by kourier ingress
+      - containerPort: 31080 # expose port 31380 of the node to port 80 on the host, later to be used by kourier ingress
         hostPort: 80
     ```
 1. Delete and create, start your cluster, we specify the config file above.